 This is my first build, using the robocat frame:

 My first impression of the frame was that this thing looks awesome.
-Now that mine is built I think it looks more like Mog.
-When choosing the frame, I did a bit of searching on the net.
+When choosing the frame, I did a bit of searching on the google.
 This was helpful because some of the other frames I was looking at turned out to be easy to break.
 The robocat is more robust and you can buy spare arms for it easily.